codepath/android_guides/Getting-Started-with-Gradle.md

 }
 ```

 Note how `repositories` is specified with two different values.
-This seems to be necessary to overcome a missing library on the new mavenCentral() target; if the older Maven URL is omitted, the aar package for ActionBarSherlock will fail to build.
+This seems to be necessary to overcome a missing library on the new mavenCentral() target; if the other Maven URL is omitted, the aar package for ActionBarSherlock will fail to build.

 ## Resources